Apple Launches ‘NBA Collection’ Beats Headphones

 For fans of the remaining teams in the NBA, the regular Studio3 headphones are still available for purchase from Apple for $280

-Apple’s headphone department is the official headphone and wireless speaker partner of the NBA, as well as the WNBA, NBA G League, and USA Basketball.
+Apple’s headphones are the official headphone and wireless speaker partner of the NBA, as well as the WNBA, NBA G League, and USA Basketball.

 The company might also be looking to extend its headphone line by launching another pair of over-ear headphones, as previously reported by the Inquisitr.
 Apple’s over-ear headphones were first predicted by tech analyst Ming-Chi Kuo and later corroborated by a report from Bloomberg.
 After the huge success of the company’s previously released AirPods, its first attempt at completely wireless earbuds, it’s not hard to see why Apple would be considering expanding its line with larger headphones.
 But if the over-ear headphones are actually being produced by the company, it could affect the sales of the current Beats lineup.

-Apple has not officially addressed the rumors of new headphones but it’s likely there will be more leaks and third-party updates in the coming months.
+Apple has not officially addressed the rumors of new headphones, but it’s likely there will be more leaks and third-party updates in the coming months.